Reactive oxygen species

 In chemistry and biology, reactive oxygen species (ROS) are highly reactive chemicals formed from diatomic oxygen (O2), water, and hydrogen peroxide.
-Some prominent ROS are hydroperoxide, superoxide (O_{2}^{−}), hydroxyl radical (OH^{.}), and singlet oxygen(^{1}O_{2}).
+Some prominent ROS are the hydroperoxide radical or hydroperoxyl (HO2), superoxide (O_{2}^{−}), the hydroxyl radical (OH^{.}), and singlet oxygen (^{1}O_{2}).
 ROS are pervasive because they are readily produced from O_{2}, which is abundant.

-ROS are important in many ways, both beneficial and otherwise.
-ROS function as signals, that turn on and off biological functions.
-They are intermediates in the redox behavior of O_{2}, which is central to fuel cells.
-ROS are central to the photodegradation of organic pollutants in the atmosphere.
-Most often, however, ROS are discussed in a biological context, ranging from their effects on aging and their role in causing dangerous genetic mutations.
+Biologically, ROS function as cell signals, are intermediates in the redox behavior of O_{2}, and impact the process of aging.

-Inventory of ROS
+Definition

-ROS are not uniformly defined.
-All sources include superoxide, singlet oxygen, and hydroxyl radical.
+Reactive oxygen species (ROS) are not uniformly defined, but generally include superoxide, singlet oxygen, and hydroxyl radical.
 Hydrogen peroxide is not nearly as reactive as these species, but is readily activated and is thus included.
-Peroxynitrite and nitric oxide are reactive oxygen-containing species as well.
+Peroxynitrite and nitric oxide are also reactive oxygen-containing species.